sodadata/docs/_includes/foreach-config.md

-Add a **for each** section to your checks YAML file to specify a list of checks you wish to execute on multiple datasets.
+Add a **for each** section to your checks configuration to specify a list of checks you wish to execute on multiple datasets.

 1. Add a `for each dataset T` section header anywhere in your YAML file.
 The purpose of the `T` is only to ensure that every `for each` configuration has a unique name.
 2. Nested under the section header, add two nested keys, one for `datasets` and one for `checks`.